aayla-secura/mixnmatchttp/README.md

       + `302 Found`: Location is as requested via the `goto` parameter
     - Notes:
       + Sessions are forgotten on the server side upon restart
-      + Cookies are issued with the `HttpOnly` flag, and if over SSL with the `Secure` flag as well
+      + Cookies are issued with the `HttpOnly` flag, and if over SSL with the `Secure` flag as well; Can optionally set SameSite
   * `GET /logout`: Clears the `SESSION` cookie from the browser and the server
     - Supported URL parameters:
       + `goto`: Redirect to this URL